hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 4562

-As for those follow guidance, He increases them in guidance and blesses them with righteousness.
+As for those who follow guidance, He increases them in guidance and blesses them with righteousness.

 # 4563